tokenring-ai/scheduler/README.md

 ## Features

-- **Flexible Scheduling**: Support for interval-based and one-time scheduling
+- **Flexible Scheduling**: Support for interval-based, one-time, and repeating scheduling
 - **Time Window Control**: Define start and end times for task execution
 - **Day Conditions**: Schedule tasks on specific days of the week or month
 - **Timezone Support**: Full IANA timezone support for global scheduling